OpenIxia/gcp-cloudlens/DEPLOY.md

 |-----------|----------------|
 | password: | Cl0udLens@dm!n |

-To login to CloudLens Manager:

-1. In a web browser, access the following URL:

-> https://&lt;VM IP address&gt;/startup where &lt;VM IP address&gt; is
-> the IP address of the VM where you deployed CloudLens Manager.

-2. Choose one:

-    -   If you already have an account, click Login, then enter your account username and password into the fields.

-    -   If you need to create an account, select **Create User**, create an account, then enter your

-> new account username and password into the fields.
->
-> **Note:** The Create User option only displays if the admin user
-> allows it.
->
-> After you login, the initial page that displays depends on whether you
-> logged in as an admin user or an operational user:
+After you login, the initial page that displays depends on whether you logged in as an admin user or an operational user:

 -   If you logged in as an admin user, the Cluster Statistics page displays as the initial page.
 You can view the statistics on this